 In the morning children are collected from their designated bus stops.
-The buses park by the Key Stage 2 entrance so the children are delivered straight into the school grounds.
+The buses park in the bus bay at the front of school so the children are delivered straight into the school grounds.
 A bus register is kept by the school office and all children are escorted out to the buses in the afternoon.
-There is also an escort on the Hinxton/Ickleton bus who ensures that seat belts are done up.
-We publish a code of conduct for school bus travel which can be viewed on the County Council website (see above) or from the school office.
+There is also an escort on the Hinxton/Ickleton/Sawston bus.
+A code of conduct for school bus travel is produced by Cambridgeshire County Council which can be viewed on the County Council website (see above).